 The travel order applies to anyone coming into the City of Chicago from designated states with a significant degree of community-wide spread of COVID-19.
 Anyone traveling from an orange state must obtain a negative COVID-19 test result no more than 72 hours prior to arrival in Chicago or quarantine for a 10-day period (or the duration of their time in Chicago, whichever is shorter).
 The map is updated every two weeks.

 The rest of the state does not have any travel restrictions but masks are required and social distancing is highly encouraged.

 There is a 14-day quarantine requirement for all visitors that have recently attended mass gatherings, or out-of-state events of 500 people or more, or internationally.
 The state also requires self-quarantine for anyone who has been on a cruise ship or river cruise.

 Face masks are required in public, including outdoors in places where physical distancing isn’t possible.

 If you want to visit Maine, you can either provide proof of a negative COVID-19 test taken within 72 hours of arrival or quarantine for 10 days.

 Maryland is encouraging all out of state visitors take a COVID-19 test within 72 hours prior to arriving in the state.

-There is a mandatory 14-day quarantine for travelers coming from high-risk states.
-The states that are exempt from quarantine are California, New York, Maine, Vermont, New Hampshire, D.C., and Hawaii.
+There is a mandatory 14-day quarantine for travelers coming from high-risk states which currently includes every state.

 Everyone is required to wear a mask in public spaces except for when eating, drinking, exercising, or for medical requirements.